Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 [Image: a montage of Leemu in action: considering a half-finished painting, prowling around the room as he thinks, washing his brushes.
 The centerpiece shows him sitting on the floor, playing with a ginger cat.]

 *“...We live in a dangerous world.
-It is one dominated by deathworlders---you and me.
+It is one dominated by deathworlders - you and me.
 Except, we Gao aren’t* quite *deathworlders, are we?
 Once, in ancient times, we were a strong, vibrant apex species on a high-end class-11 world.
 It was a lush world and trending higher.
 We’ve got the fossil record to prove it, too.
 Then the Hierarchy took note of us.”*

 He pauses, mournfully, before continuing.